jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.1 - 06.27.2024 =
+* Added new Minify JS and Minify CSS features along with options to exclude specific files from minification and clear generated minified files when necessary.
+* UI Updates: What was previously the Assets tab has now been replaced by three more specific tabs, JavaScript, CSS, and Code.
+The main Script Manager toggle has been moved to Tools.
+Additional subheaders have also been added throughout to help with organization.
+* Added new perfmatters_minify_js filter.
+* Added new perfmatters_minify_js_exclusions filter.
+* Added new perfmatters_minify_css filter.
+* Added new perfmatters_minify_css_exclusions filter.
+* Added a REST API exception for Independent Analytics.
+* Added additional request parameter for Divi to excluded page builders array.
+* Added built-in critical image exclusion for WPML flag images.
+* Added Delay JS quick exclusion for Grow for WordPress.
+* Updated used CSS function to generate a separate file for each post type archive instead of a single shared stylesheet.
+* Fixed an issue that was causing an incorrect root directory to be returned for some environments.
+* Fixed an issue with preload and lazyload parent exclusion filters that was preventing them from excluding images correctly in some cases.
+* Translation updates.

+= 2.3.0 - 05.23.2024 =
+* Added a new function to verify the preferred content type from the HTTP header when determining if JSON is being requested.
+This should improve compatibility with certain hosting providers.
+* Added an additional check when removing unused CSS to avoid parsing print-only stylesheets.
+* Updated Delay JS quick exclusion for Termageddon + UserCentrics for better compatibility.
+* Removed option to disable wlwmanifest link output as that function was deprecated in WordPress 6.3.
+* Fixed an issue that was preventing lazy loaded images from displaying when defer inline scripts was enabled.
+* Fixed an issue where responsive styles for YouTube preview thumbnails were not printing on certain themes using responsive embeds.
+* Fixed an issue with DOMDocument where HTML entities coming from inline styles would display as their encoded values.
+* Fixed a missing tooltip on the scan database option.
+* Translation updates.

+= 2.2.9 - 05.16.2024 =
+* Fixed an issue that could cause a conflict with other JS deferral solutions when running at the same time.

+= 2.2.8 - 05.16.2024 =
+* Added new Defer JavaScript option to Include Inline Scripts.
+* Added new option to Separate Block Styles.
+* Added additional built-in CSS selector exclusions for Splide.
+* Updated Delay JS quick exclusion for Kadence Blocks with additional scripts.
+* Updated our staging site license key exception list with additional formats.
+* Updated deferral exclusion check to work with entire tag instead of just src URL.
+* Moved to printing responsive embed styles for YouTube preview thumbnails in all cases for better compatibility.
+* Fixed an issue where the CDN rewrite was not picking up URLs with a relative protocol.
+* Fixed an issue where an existing data-wp-strategy attribute would prevent a script from being able to be deferred.
+* Fixed an issue where the Script Manager was not giving the right feedback on save when a new line character was showing up in the AJAX response.
+* Fixed an issue on the network settings page where incorrect tab content would show up after saving.
+* Fixed an issue where the license tab was showing up at the subsite level if the plugin was not network activated in a multisite environment.
+* Translation updates.

 = 2.2.7 - 04.19.2024 =
 * Added new perfmatters_used_css_below filter.